-Dr. Arzu Altay is an engineer with doctorate degree, project director in the entity in charge of providing site assessment and site characterisation services.
-Since 2011, she has worked on the selection, site characterisation and licensing of two plants in Turkey (Akkuyu and Sinop) and a third one in Saudi Arabia.
+Dr. Arzu Altay is an engineer with a doctorate degree and is a project director in the entity responsible for providing site assessment and site characterisation services.
+Since 2011, she has worked on the site selection, characterisation and licensing of two plants in Turkey (Akkuyu and Sinop) and a third one in Saudi Arabia.

 Choosing a site to build a nuclear power plant is a highly complex and strategic issue that requires extensive studies to assess the safety, environmental impact and feasibility of the project.
 This essential site selection and characterisation phase requires a great deal of technical expertise.